Off-Campus Work-Study Policies and Procedures

 - Provide a work space that is free from hazards.

-- Report any student workplace accidents or injuries to the BU Work-Study Manager immediately.
+- Report any student workplace accidents or injuries to the Off-Campus Payroll Coordinator immediately.

-Click here for more information on Student Employee of the Year program.
+Click here for more information on Student Employee of the Year program and celebration.

 Supervisors may terminate a student for poor performance, gross misconduct, or lack of available work.
-Notify Work-Study staff whenever you terminate a student.
+Notify the Off-Campus Payroll Coordinator whenever you terminate a student.

-If problems with a student arise, notify the Work-Study Manager.
+If problems with a student arise, notify the Off-Campus Payroll Coordinator.
 We recommend that you discuss specific areas of concern with the student, issue him or her a written warning, and allow an opportunity to improve within a specific time frame before deciding to terminate.

 If satisfactory performance does not occur within the designated time frame, you may proceed with the termination.
 We recommend that supervisors give students two weeks notice of termination.

 Immediate termination is expected for gross misconduct, which includes, but is not limited to, actions threatening the safety of others, malicious use or theft of agency property, or falsification/forgery of timesheets or other documents.
-Report such cases immediately to the Work-Study Manager.
+Report such cases immediately to the Off-Campus Payroll Coordinator.

 A student’s record of involuntary termination for gross misconduct may result in further disciplinary action by the University.